-DID4all is funded by the Australian Government Department of Foreign Affairs and Trade (DFAT) to promote disability-inclusive development, provide quality resources to the development sector, and help ensure that Australian Government funded development activities are inclusive of people with disabilities.
+DID4all is a curated Resource Library to promote disability-inclusive development, provide quality resources to the development sector, and help ensure that international development and humanitarian action activities are inclusive of people with disabilities.

 The Inclusion Advisory Group is an initiative of CBM Global Disability Inclusion.
 We partner with the disability movement to influence organisations, institutions and systems to realise the rights of persons with disabilities.
 We are a global network of advisors, disability movement and associates.
 We bring development and humanitarian policy and programming expertise, provided in collaboration with the disability movement, who bring representation of their members, expertise, and lived experience.